thomaschristinck/operating-systems/README.md

-# Operating Systems Assignments
+# Operating Systems

-This repository is a collection of Operating Systems Assignments I wrote for a class at McGill.
+This repository is my Operating Systems project I wrote for a class at McGill.
 Each of these folders has a C program that will run on Linux x86_64 machines.

-### Assignment 1
+### Part 1

-Create a C program that implements a shell interface that accepts user commands and executes each command in a separate process.
+Created a C program that implements a shell interface that accepts user commands and executes each command in a separate process.
 The shell program provides a command prompt, where the user inputs a line of command.
 The shell is responsible for executing the command.
 Commands I've included are cd (change directory), pwd (present working directory), exit (leave shell), fg (send a background job to the foreground), and jobs (list background jobs).
 Output redirection via > and command piping via | are also implemented here.

 Note there are some issues with this implementation (e.g. killing foreground process via ```cmd ^ C``` kills background processes as well).